Mohit-SV/Dynamic_programming_-_Reinforcement_learning/README.md

-These are assigment works which are part of Dynamic programming and Reinforcement learning course.
+These are assigment works that are part of Dynamic programming and Reinforcement learning course.